johnsonandjohnson/Bodiless-JS/packages/fclasses/doc/Types.md

 ## A few terms to begin with:

-- **Higher Order Component** A function which takes one component and returns a new one.
+- **Higher-Order Component** A function which takes one component and returns a new one.
-- **Token** A unit of design or behavior, expressed as a higher order component.
+- **Token** A unit of design or behavior, expressed as a higher-order component.
 - **Base Component** The component to which a token or HOC applies.
 - **Enhanced Component** The component returned by a token or HOC.
 - **Enhancer** A token or HOC which introduces new props in the enhanced